Roemer/gonovate/README.md

 The follownig managers are currently implemented:

 ### Regex
-This manager allows to use regular expressions to search for package names and versions which are used to find updates.
+This manager allows to use regular expressions to search for dependency names and versions which are used to find updates.

 ### Inline
 This manager allows to use inline comments in files with all the information on how to find and update versions.